To help you, we’ve shared some of our most commonly asked questions.

-A) We are solely an online store that accepts orders from our website.
+We are solely an online store that accepts orders from our website.
 We’re sorry, but we can’t take orders over the phone.
-We will be able to make other arrangements for you if there are any problems with the website.
+Furthermore, we will be able to make other arrangements for you if there are any problems with the website.
 To place an order, go to the product you want to purchase and press “add to basket.”

 What is the difference between V1 and V3?